 Posted on 27th of March, 2011 by Lévana

 I can’t tell you how many people make my maple roasted salmon recipe.
 The short and dazzling favor lineup in this roasted salmon dish does its magic with practically no work.
-No problem doubling the recipe when you have a larger group, it will all get prepared in the same record time.
+No problem doubling the roasted salmon recipe when you have a larger group, it will all get prepared in the same record time.
 When I make this roasted salmon for a party, it is the very last thing I put into the oven, as guests arrive: that’s how quick and foolproof it is!
 You will never say you are bored of salmon again!
 Bluefish will be suitable here, as well as any thick white fish (bass, mahimahi, halibut, etc.).

 Please use a real, not disposable, pan.
-It makes the whole difference, not only in the end results in this and absolutely every dish, but in doing the right thing about cooking the healthful way.
+It makes the whole difference, not only in the end results in this roasted salmon dish, and absolutely every dish, but in doing the right thing about cooking the healthful way.
 My roasted Salmon is delicious at room temperature too, so you can serve it for Shabbos as well.

 ⅓ cup pure maple syrup